-For the Three and Six Months Ended June 30, 2022, and 2021 (Expressed in Canadian dollars, except share and per share amounts)
+For the Three and Nine Months Ended September 30, 2022, and 2021 (Expressed in Canadian dollars, except share amounts)

 2. BASIS OF PRESENTATION (CONTINUED)

 Basis of consolidation

 Subsidiaries are entities controlled by the Company.
 Control exists when the Company has power, directly or indirectly, over an entity and is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through the power it has.
 The financial statements of subsidiaries are included in the condensed consolidated interim financial statements from the date that control commences until the date that control ceases.
 The following is a list of the Company's operating subsidiaries.